 Whether it’s Trump’s election and his appointment of virulently anti-gay cabinet members (my article on that is here), or just everyday life challenges that would be there regardless, gay men need support to face stressors of various kinds.
 Things happen that are barriers, setbacks, and losses, and when they do, we need to mobilize both in our thinking and in our behavior to cope with these situations, fight back, and get back to being on top (so to speak).
-We need resilience.
+We need to think about developing resilience.
 According to the American Psychological Association, resilience is the ability to adapt and grow from adversity, trauma, and other stress – whether from relationships, work, finances, politics, health challenges, family, etc.

 - Reflect on Experiences – Historically, gay men are a resilient group, if we think about it.
 We went from having no rights and living rather hidden in earlier times, to increasingly getting more and more legal rights, starting with Stonewall in 1969 and then through the end of Don’t Ask/Don’t Tell and even marriage equality.
 Think about these group experiences, or think about your own history.
 How have you dealt with hard times in the past?
 What did you do?
 Who helped you?
 How did those challenges ultimately pan out?